bluedogtraining/guzzle-clickatell/README.md

 # guzzle-clickatell

-A PHP 5.3+ cient for interacting with the Clickatell HTTP API.
+A PHP 5.3+ client for interacting with the Clickatell HTTP API.

 ## Installation